Abertillery railway station: Proposed reopening

 Abertillery was initially identified as a potential future phase development of the Ebbw Valley Railway.
 The preferred location of the station would be the British Gas site to the south of the former Co-op store.
 The extension of the railway line to Abertillery would involve relaying 2.5 km of single-track from Aberbeeg Junction.
 In April 2009, a bus link to the nearest station at was withdrawn after Blaenau Gwent County Borough Council said that it could not continue funding the £200,000 a year service following the ending of Welsh Assembly funding.

 In October 2010, it was reported that Sewta had approved recommendations by Capita Symonds for new stations at Abertillery and as part of a £14.2 million scheme which would see an hourly service between Abertillery and Cardiff.
 Negotiations were said to be ongoing with Tesco, the owners of the Co-op site, for the sale of the land.
 The site would have parking for up to 80 cars, creating a park and ride facility.
 The estimated cost of extending the line to Abertillery is estimated at £16.7m according to Sewta; part of the trackbed, which is owned by Blaenau Gwent Council, is used as a cycleway but there is thought to be sufficient space for a single track.

 However, after the scheme was omitted from the Welsh Government's National Transport Plan for funding priorities until 2015, Welsh Transport Minister Carl Sargeant AM confirmed that the new station is not a priority until after 2015.

 This line has been identified by Campaign for a Better Transport as a priority 1 candidate for reopening.

+In January 2014 a petition was started by local resident Antony Partridge to reopen a station in Abertillery.
+The online petition gained over 1100 signatories.
+Despite this, as of 2026 the station is yet to be built.